Discover What Items Does China Consider Good Luck Charms

 • The Clover Knot signifies good luck and happiness.

-ALSO READ Is It Good Luck When It's Your Chinese Zodiac Year?
+ALSO READ Unveiling the Truth: Is It Good Luck to Get Married on a Leap Year?

 By displaying Chinese knots in your home or wearing them as accessories, you can attract positive energy and invite good fortune into your life.